Listen and subscribe to the Sky Sports World Cup podcast

 Stay across everything England and the goings on in Qatar with the Sky Sports World Cup podcast, featuring the biggest names from Sky Sports and Sky Sports News across the tournament right up until the final on December 18

-On the latest Sky Sports World Cup podcast, Ron Walker is joined by Rob Dorsett to look back on England's win over Senegal and ahead to their quarter-final with France.
+On the Sky Sports World Cup podcast, Joe Thomlinson is joined by Jamie Redknapp to dissect England's quarter-final defeat to France.

 The World Cup Podcast will be your one-stop shop for insight, analysis and a light-hearted look at the tournament, with some of Sky Sports' biggest names featuring across the duration of the tournament.